A pathwise comparison result for parallel queues: Introduction

 \section{Introduction}

 Consider a queueing system of $S$ {\em parallel queues}: there are $S$ servers, and to each one of them is associated a particular line.
-Moreoever the $S$ lines are independent of one another, so any incoming customer choses a server upon arrival and stay in the corresponding queue until service.
+Moreoever the $S$ lines are independent of one another, so any incoming customer choses a server upon arrival and stays in the corresponding queue until service.

-The main allocation policy considered in this paper is {\em Join the Shortest Workload} (JSW): the {\em workload}, i.e. the quantity of service to be completed by each one of the $S$ servers, is known at any arrival time, and any arriving customer joins the queue having the shortest workload.
+The class of models we consider stipulate the knowledge of the {\em workload} ({\em i.e.} the quantity of work to be achieved) of each server, and apply the so-called {\em semi-cyclic service} (SCS) policy introduced by Scheller-Wolf in \cite{SW03}.
+Under an SCS policy, the server to which a customer is assigned is 'preserved', and won't welcome any other customer for the next $k$ arrivals, where $k \le S$ is fixed.
+Any incoming customer is then sent to the server having the least workload among the $S-k$ available ones.
+Particular cases of these policies are 'Join the Shortest Workload' (JSW), and the complete Cyclic case, respectively for $k=0$ and $k=S-1$.

 Another approach of queues with several servers assumes that the incoming customers are all put in the {\em same} queue during their wait.
 In the sequel, such models will be referred to as {\em multiple server queues}.
-It is intuitively clear that multiple server queues are more flexible than parallel queues, in that they offer to the customers the possibility of changing their service destination, to minimize their waiting time.
+It is intuitively clear that multiple server queues are more flexible than parallel queues, in that they may offer to the customers the possibility of changing their service destination, to minimize their waiting time.
 In fact, parallel queues are nothing but a particular case of multiple server queues, having a service discipline which does not allow changes of queues.
-More precisely, It is well known that a parallel queue under the JSW policy is equivalent to a multiple server queue providing service in First Come, First Served (FCFS).
+More precisely, it is easily seen that a parallel queue under the JSW policy is equivalent to a multiple server queue providing service in First Come, First Served (FCFS).

-For multiple server queues GI/GI, Foss \cite{Foss81,Foss89,CerFoss01} show in various senses, the optimality of FCFS (First Come, First Served) among a very wide class of service disciplines (including those leading to parallel queues).
-This legitimates {\em in se} the use of the JSW policy, and this is why most of the literature on this topic focus on this allocation policy.
+For multiple server queues GI/GI, Foss \cite{Foss81,Foss89,CerFoss01} show in various distributional senses, the optimality of FCFS among a wide class of service disciplines (including those leading to parallel queues).
+This legitimates {\em in se} the use of the JSW policy, and this is why most of the literature on this topic focuses on this allocation policy.